duncanbradley/axis-extension/draft.md

 # General Discussion

-Visual cues to denominator are easily implemented in common data visualisation software, but are not included by default.
+A visual cue to denominator information can be easily implemented in common data visualisation software.
+However, the default is based on the data, which often omits denominator information.
 We demonstrate that magnitude was interpreted as smaller when a bar chart’s axes were extended to the denominator value, rather than the default settings.
 This was particularly true when no denominator information accompanied the chart.
 This provides insight into the cognitive process involved in interpreting magnitude in bar charts, indicating that denominator information is an important aspect in interpretation of charts.

 In Experiment 1, we identified a framing effect, wherein charts with axes that terminated just above the plotted data elicited judgements of greater magnitude, compared to charts with axes that accomodated a much higher denominator value.
 The extended axes condition had a visual cue to denominator, but in both conditions denominator was explicitly presented in the text in both conditions.
 However, some extreme responses in the default condition appeared to disregard this denominator.
 Given the apparent importance of denominator information, we conducted another experiment in order to experimentally examine the denominator’s role in the cognitive processing of magnitude.
 We examined how interpretations were affected by the absence of denominator information, quantifying the influence of integrating external denominator information in resolving ambiguity in different chart designs.